 Z Of Welsh Rabbits.
 The common opinion of the Welsh Rabbit conceits that it is a species of Cuniculus indigenous unto Wales; of which Assertion, if Prescription of time and Numerosity of assertors were a sufficient Demonstration, we might sit down herein as an orthodoxial Truth, nor should there need ulterior Disquisition.
+Pliny discourseth of it under the Head of De Animalibus Walliæ.
+Seneca describeth it as an exosseous Animal, or one of the invertebrated or boneless kinde.
 Alexander Ross's Arcana Microcosmi.
 Boo the Cat.
 1987-2002.